fredgibbs/fredgibbs.github.io/posts/writing-a-personal-statement.md

+---
+layout: post
+title: "Unsolicited Advice on Writing a Personal Statement"
+date: 2019-09-04
+---

-# Unsolicited Personal Statement Advice
+# Unsolicited Advice on Writing a Personal Statement

 Hello Student who has asked for a letter of recommendation!